Pseudoangiomatous Stromal Hyperplasia Breast

 Just to let you know, that this page is a little bit old.
 So we have a brand new page with information regarding Pseudo-Angiomatous Stromal Hyperplasia.
 It is more up-to-date, but this page is longer and still has value.

-Breast pseudo-angiomatous stromal hyperplasia typically occurs in premenopausal women, but is not altogether uncommon in men, and is frequently found incidentally during biopsy for suspected gynecomastia.
+Breast pseudo-angiomatous stromal hyperplasia typically occurs in premenopausal women but is not altogether uncommon in men.

 Symptoms of PASH Lesions